California protects reporters covering protests with new law

 SACRAMENTO, Calif.
-(AP) — California will project journalists from interference by police while covering civil protests.
+(AP) — California will protect journalists from interference by police while covering civil protests.

 A bill signed into law Saturday by Gov. Gavin Newsom says that reporters can be behind police lines in the area of demonstrations, marches or rallies without being cited or arrested.